Scale your business with our modular plugins.

 wc order test woocommerce orders

-If you want a plugin to check the checkout process on your WooCommerce store, the WC Order Test is an excellent choice for you.
-It’s a simple and easy-to-use tool that doesn’t require any API keys or payment gateways set up.
-All you need to do is install and activate the plugin and enable the test option to test the WooCommerce orders.
+If you want a plugin to test the checkout process on your WooCommerce store, the WC Order Test is an excellent choice.
+It’s a simple and easy-to-use tool that doesn’t require any API keys or setup of a payment gateway.
+To test WooCommerce orders, install and activate the plugin, then enable the test option.

 After that, go to WooCommerce > Settings and open the Payments tab.
-Here, you will see that there is a new payment gateway option called Order Test – Order Test Gateway.
+Here, you will see a new payment gateway option called Order Test – Order Test Gateway.
 Enable it and click Set up

-There is only one option with this test gateway which is to Enable order test gateway.
+There is only one option available with this test gateway: enabling the order test gateway.
 Tick the box for this option and press Save changes

 enable order test gateway option test woocommerce orders